vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 section on Kāla &c.
 Malludvādasi-on Mārg. śu.
 12; on the banks of Yamuna Krsna

-sported at the foot of Bhāṇdīravata on Govardhana hill in the midst of cowherds (who were wrestlers) and Gopis; the 'Wrestlers worshipped him with flowers, with milk, curds and edibles; for one year on each 12th; the mantra is ‘may Krsna be pleased with me'; this was also called Aranyadvādasi since cowherds and wrestlers gave edibles to each other in a forest; reward is health, strength, prosperity and Visnuloka;
+sported at the foot of Bhāṇdīravata on Govardhana hill in the midst of cowherds (who were wrestlers) and Gopis; the 'Wrestlers worshipped him with flowers, with milk, curds and edibles; for one year on each 12th; the mantra is ‘may Krsna be pleased with me'; this was also called Aranyadvādaśī since cowherds and wrestlers gave edibles to each other in a forest; reward is health, strength, prosperity and Visnuloka;

 Hy I. 1115-1117 from Bhay.
 U...
 Maltārimahotsavaron Mārg. “su.
 6; the wife of Mallāri is